nitad54448/Halbach_simulator/README.md

   - Test volume
   - Magnet polarity (color-coded)

 ### Field Mapping
 - 2D field maps in XY, XZ, YZ planes
 - Bore profile along Z axis
 - Real-time computation

 ### Optimization (Simulated Annealing)
-- Multi-threaded using Web Workers (from 4 to 12 cores, adaptable dpeending on the user CPU).
+Multi-threaded using Web Workers (from 4 to 12 cores, adaptable dpeending on the user CPU).
 Some parameters are adjustable:
   Iterations, Maximum displacement in a cycle (confined to the sphere).
 Objective functions are Maximize homogeneity, Maximize field strength or Combined objective of the previous two.

+  There is a hardcoded restriction: the dipoles are moved symmetrically.

 - Features:
   - Automatic temperature tuning